Mehedihasan023/volunteer-network-client/README.md

 - Frontend built with React and styled with Tailwind CSS and DaisyUI.
 - Backend implemented using Express.js and MongoDB.

-##Technologies Used
+## Technologies Used
--React
+- React
--Tailwind CSS
+- Tailwind CSS
--DaisyUI
+- DaisyUI
--Firebase
+- Firebase
--Express.js
+- Express.js
--MongoDB
+- MongoDB